2006 NBA Finals: Aftermath

-As of 2024, this was Miami's fifth championship out of a total of seven among the Big Four sports leagues; the MLB's National League Florida (now Miami) Marlins won the World Series in 1997 and 2003 while the NFL's Miami Dolphins won the Super Bowl in 1972 and 1973.
+As of 2024, this was Miami's fifth championship out of a total of eight among the Big Four sports leagues; the MLB's National League Florida (now Miami) Marlins won the World Series in 1997 and 2003 while the NFL's Miami Dolphins won the Super Bowl in 1973 and 1974, and the NHL's Florida Panthers later joined this company by winning the Stanley Cup in 2024 and 2025.
 The Miami Heat would go on to win a second championship in 2012 against the Thunder in 5 games and a third championship in 2013 against the San Antonio Spurs in 7 games before falling in 2014 against the same Spurs team in 5 games.
+More recently, the Heat lost the 2020 NBA Finals and the 2023 NBA Finals to the Los Angeles Lakers and Denver Nuggets, respectively.
+The Mavericks lost to the Boston Celtics in the 2024 NBA Finals; coincidentally, the head coach Jason Kidd won a championship in 2011 with the team.